panda-re/panda/panda/plugins/keyfind/README.md

 Summary
 -------

-The `keyfind` plugin attempts to locate the point within a replay where TLS master secrets are generated.
-It does so by watching every memory read and write, and then using this data as a possible key to decrypt some sample data.
+The `keyfind` plugin attempts to extract TLS keys from a replay in which a TLS 1.3 connection is established.
+It does so by watching every memory write, and checking if the data written could be a potential key, and then logging this data to a file.
+Once the replay is complete, the actual keys can be identified using `keychecker.py`.

-The plugin is described in greater detail in PANDA's [SSL Tutorial](docs/panda_ssltut.md).

-The input to the plugin is a configuration file that contains information about the encryption algorithms in use, the sample data to decrypt, and the connection ID.
-The `keyfind_config.txt` must contain, at minimum:

-* Client-Random: The random nonce sent by the client.
-* Server-Random: The random nonce sent by the server.
-* Content-Type: The content-type field (used in calculating the HMAC, for verification)
-* Version: The version of the TLS protocol, e.g. `0302`
-* Enc-Msg: The encrypted message that we should try to decrypt.
-* Cipher: The cipher used for the session, in the form OpenSSL expects (e.g., `AES-128-CBC`)
-* MAC: The algorithm used for the TLS MAC (e.g., `SHA1`).

-You can generate a configuration file given a PCAP file with TLS data you want to decrypt using the `list_enc.py` script (available in PANDA's `scripts` directory).

-You may also, optionally, supply a list of candidate tap points in a file named `keytap_candidates.txt`.
-For example, one might exclude all tap points that read or wrote very little data (less than one key's worth -- 48 bytes) or whose content had low entropy (since encryption keys are expected to be random).
-This can greatly speed up the search.

-The key found (if any) will be printed to stderr, and all matching tap points will be saved to the file `key_matches.txt` for later perusal.
+The input to the plugin is a recording where the guest establishes a TLS 1.3 connection, and a packet capture of that TLS session.
+The input to `keychecker.py` is the same packet capture, and the list of potential keys identified by `keyfind` (`key_candidates.txt` by default).
+If successful, `keychecker` produces a keyfile (`verified_keys.txt` by default) in the same format as the OpenSSL keylogfile, so that these keys can be used by external programs.

 Arguments
 ---------

-None.
+`keyfind` is designed to be run on a recording in which a TLS session is established.
+It requires a .pcap file of the TLS session.

+`keychecker.py` requires that same .pcap file, and a list of potential keys to check (produced by `keyfind`).

 Dependencies
 ------------

-`keyfind` uses the `callstack_instr` plugin to split memory accesses up into individual tap points.
+`keyfind` depends on libpcap, which can be installed with `apt-get install libpcap-dev ` or equivalent.

+`keychecker.py` depends on pyshark, which can be installed with `pip install pyshark`.

 APIs and Callbacks
 ------------------